-My boyfriend who doesn’t eat gummy candy, because he doesn’t like the sticky factor, also liked them stating that they weren’t too chewy or sticky like most gummy candy.
+My friend who doesn’t eat gummy candy, because he doesn’t like the sticky factor, also liked them stating that they weren’t too chewy or sticky like most gummy candy.

 Finished products are sent to the University of Nebraska for nutrients and contaminants testing.

 The company discloses all ingredients and nutrition information online and on their packaging and has an extensive FAQ section.

 The line of candy is adult and kid friendly.
 Beyond simple organic treats for kids, Yum Earth also makes organic Artisanal Candy that is perfect for adult taste-buds.

 The only con I found with this product (both the bears and worms) is the packaging.
 The packaging is typical candy wrap – meaning most likely made of mixed material that’s super tough to recycle.
 Even so some recycling plants are attempting to sort out candy wrappers but there’s no recycling reminder on these Yum Earth packages.
 I looked around the website for more info on said packaging and couldn’t find any.
 All in all, any non-bulk-bin candy you buy has the potential to create a large amount of non-recyclable trash, including Yum Earth candy.